Child car seatsLast updated: 19 November 2013 11:13 UK

 Top tips for buying child car seats

 The Which?
 Guide carries out research into services provided when buying a child car seat.
-In a 2012 investigation, they found that only 7 out of 35 stores installed their seat correctly when demonstrating it to them in an ordinary family car.
+In a 2012 investigation, they found that only seven out of 35 stores installed the child car seat correctly when demonstrating it to them in an ordinary family car.
 These included some of the major retailers.
-Which? publish a full checklist and buyers guide for people looking to buy a new child car seat, but here are our top tips:
+Which? publish a buyers guide for people looking to buy a new child car seat, but here are our top tips:

 1. Does the shop have trained and experienced fitting staff?

-This is very important as most seats fail our tests because they do not fit the car or the child.
-Ask for a member of staff with lots of experience in fitting seats, preferably someone who has Institution of Occupational Safety and Health (IOSH) Child Seat Safety Awareness" training or who has attended training from seat manufacturers.
-You can find IOSH trained staff local to you at www.childseatsafety.co.uk/advisor.html.
+This is very important, as most seats fail our tests because they do not fit the car or the child.
+Ask for a member of staff with lots of experience in fitting seats, preferably someone who has Institution of Occupational Safety and Health (IOSH) Child Seat Safety Awareness training, or who has attended training from seat manufacturers.
+Find ISOH trained staff local to you.

 2. Is this seat right for my child?

-3. Will this seat fit all the cars I want to use it in?
+3. Will this car seat fit all the cars I want to use it in?

-4. Does the seat have the right safety mark?
+4. Does the car seat have the right safety mark?

-All new seats must have the ECE R44.04 mark on them.
+All new child car seats must have the ECE R44.04 mark on them.
 Any new seat without this mark is not legally acceptable in the UK and may not be safe.
-Older seats with R44.03 can still legally be used but seats of this age could have degraded and may not be as safe.
-You should never use a second hand seat unless you know it's full history as it may have been dropped or in a crash and have damage you can't see.
+Older seats with R44.03 can still legally be used, but seats of this age could have degraded and may not be as safe.
+You should never use a second hand seat unless you know its full history, as it may have been dropped or in a crash and have damage you can't see.